 When Should I be Concerned?

-- If your cat vomits more than 2 real hairballs spread out over the course of one year, you should discuss this with your veterinarian.
+- If your cat vomits more than 2 real hairballs over the course of one year, you should discuss this with your veterinarian.

 - If you find vomited liquid with strands of hair on the floor, you should take your cat to your veterinarian to investigate the cause for vomiting.